Dorothy Stout Professional Development AwardsAward Recipients | Apply for the Award

 - Rita Grusenmeyer, Santa Teresa Middle School.
 Santa Teresa, NM

-Interested applicants are asked to submit a 1-2 page proposal describing how the grant will be used to support their professional growth in, or classroom teaching of Earth science.
+Interested applicants are asked to submit a 1-2 page proposal describing how the award will be used to support their professional growth in, or classroom teaching of Earth science.
 Please include your name, address, telephone number, and email address along with your proposal.

 You may submit your materials via our online form or send them to:

-Dottie Stout Professional Development Grants
+Dottie Stout Professional Development Awards

 The National Association of Geoscience Teachers